Opener-Initiative/DECT-NR--Open-Stack/README.md

 The project models the standard using a **finite state machine (FSM)** and integrates the modem via the official **nRF Modem API** to ensure real-time, low-latency operation.

+The code was developed by the Universidad Politécnica de Cartagena (UPCT) in cooperation with the Ostfalia University of Applied Sciences as part of the Franco-German joint research project "Media and Event production via Resilient Communication on IoT Infrastructure" (MERCI, grant number 01MJ22016D).

+Questions about the code should be directed to [@Ivanfroste24](https://github.com/Ivanfroste24), [@lala9](https://github.com/lala9), and [@antoniojaviergarciasanchez](https://github.com/antoniojaviergarciasanchez).

 ## 🧩 Context Overview

 - **Objective:** Develop a DECT NR+ C code implementation modeling ETSI TS 103 636 Parts 1–5.